raynebc/editor-on-fire/Building_EOF_in_Mac_OSX.md

 They should each install with no problems.

 For rubberband, you will need to edit its Makefile.osx makefile:

-In the CXXFLAGS line, change -DHAVE_VDSP to -DHAVE_FFTW3 In the CXX line, remove -stdlib=libc++
+In the CXX line, remove -stdlib=libc++

-In the ARCHFLAGS line, change -mmacosx-version-min=10.7 to -mmacosx-version-min=10.5 Save the changes and then go to the rubberband source file in a terminal.
+In the ARCHFLAGS line, change -mmacosx-version-min=10.7 to -mmacosx-version-min=10.5

+Save the changes and then go to the rubberband source file in a terminal.
 Use the following commands to create a lib folder (to work around a bug in the makefile) and run the makefile with the target to specify just the static library:
 ```
 mkdir lib